NETWAYS/foreman-training/provisioning/03_pxe.md

 * Steps:
  * Open "Virtual Machine Manager" application
  * Select "New virtual machine" from the menu or by pressing the button
- * Select PXE boot
+ * Select "Manual install"
- * Select "Linux" and "Red Hat Enterprise Linux 7.7" for CentOS or "Debian Stretch" for Debian according to your preferences
+ * Type and then select the name of one of prepared operating systems according to your preferences
- * Keep the minimum requirements for RAM, CPU and Disk
+ * Adjust the minimum requirements for RAM, CPU and Disk
  * Name your VM "pxe" and select the network "foreman"
  * Create the VM and immediately pause it so in the next lab the required configuration in Foreman can be created